MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     - To analyze the content
     - To retrieve the result of the analysis

-1. In VS Code, open a new bash terminal.
-Press **Ctrl+Shift+P** (or Command Palette from View menu).
-Type: **Terminal: Create New Terminal (With Profile)**.
-Choose the **Git Bash** profile from the list.
-Your terminal will appear at the bottom of the VS Code screen.

-1. In the terminal, navigate to the content-understanding folder.
-Copy and paste the following into the terminal.
-Then press *enter*.

-    ```bash
-    cd data/content-understanding
-    ```

 1. Set up a connection between Content Understanding and Foundry models in your Foundry resource.
 From the VS Code file explorer, open the **set-up-connection.sh** file.
 Note where variables for your project endpoint, key, and model deployment names are included in the script.
 The script should look similar to this:

     ```bash